How Digital Operation can re-focus people on curiosity – key to unlocking innovation?Dec 02, 2018 Download Case Study

-The core capability required for a digital operations is Data Engineering.
-This capability is critical to linking the data from different processes within operations with the data from other processes such as marketing, sales, finance and HR – to improved operational insight.
+The core capability required for a digital operation is Data Engineering.
+This capability is critical to linking the data from different processes within operations with the data from other processes such as marketing, sales, finance, and HR – to improved operational insight.
 It can empower operational management to monitor their operation in real-time, automate operational processes and deliver rapid sustainable business process improvement.

 The most innovative companies today search for curious people who are willing to admit things they don’t know and show interest in what they can learn.
 That’s because innovation and business growth rely on people who ask questions, challenge established assumptions and ways of thinking, and strive to always learn, progress, and move forward in life.
 These companies not only find curious people they also empower them with the right tools, practices, knowledge to answer any authorised questions on-demand.

-Today, managers and employees are really working in handcuffs, because they are restricted by legacy systems made available to them by the IT department.
-These tools, applications and data are often not up to the task, limiting their ability to quickly come up with innovative business improvement ideas.
+Today, managers and employees are really working in handcuffs, because they are restricted by legacy systems made available to them.
+These tools, applications, and data are often not up to the task, limiting their ability to quickly come up with innovative business improvement ideas.

-There are now a number of cloud based solutions that exist today that companies can quickly deploy and start building a digital operation that will encourage curiousity.
+There are now a number of cloud-based solutions that exist today that companies can quickly deploy and start building a digital operation that will encourage curiosity.
 One key solution is a “Data Lake” – a centralized repository that allows businesses to store all their structured and unstructured data at any scale.
 This solution enables the storage and processing of data generated from operational processes as-is, without having to first structure the data.
-The data is then served to managers and employees on demand, so that they can satisfy their curiosity by running different types of reporting and analytics solutions—from real-time dashboard visualizations to predictive analytics, that can improve decision making agility.
+The data is then served to managers and employees on demand so that they can satisfy their curiosity by running different types of reporting and analytics solutions—from real-time dashboard visualizations to predictive analytics, that can improve decision making agility.

 The great thing about a data lake solution is that it can be designed to suit any business and their analytic requirement and easily configure to integrate nicely with your existing data management systems, minimizing the risk and cost of implementation.
 The data engineering role is critical in architecting and deploying a data lake solution.
 This solution will empower management and employees to query operational data for insights, build real-time dashboard and predictive models required to support decision making.

-Organisations can’t continue to force adoption of tools, applications and data as one size fits all.
+In my opinion, organisations can’t continue to force the adoption of tools, applications, and data as one size fits all.
 When organisations accept this, they can start to address the real issues facing managers and employees when it comes to business improvement or innovation.
 Managers and employees should be empowered to build applications that they’ll not only love to use but one that will encourage curiosity and drive the business forward.